 Perquisites: It is our general practice not to provide significant perquisites or personal benefits to our executives.
 The Compensation Committee, however, retains the discretion to consider and award reasonable perquisites or personal benefits to executives as necessary to accomplish the objectives under our compensation philosophy.
-In this regard, please note that we do not currently provide pension arrangements, post-retirement health coverage, or similar benefits for our executives or employees.
+For example, beginning in Fiscal Year 2022, the Compensation Committee approved up to 40 hours of personal use of the Company's aircraft for each of the CEO and President.
+If the CEO and the President utilize the Company aircraft for personal use, they may report the same as incremental perquisite compensation or reimburse the Company for such use pursuant to a time-sharing agreement for the aircraft.
+We do not currently offer other perquisites or personal benefits to our executives such as pension arrangements, post-retirement health coverage, or similar benefits for our executives or employees.

 Insurance Plans and Other Benefits: We provide insurance plans and other benefits to our executives that are similar to those plans and benefits that we customarily provide to our general employees.
-In 2020, we paid health, life, and disability insurance premiums on behalf of our executives, all on the same terms as those that we provide generally to all of our employees.
+In 2021, we paid health, life, and disability insurance premiums on behalf of our executives, all on the same terms as those that we provide generally to all of our employees.